Deep Brain Stimulation

 • Tourette syndrome

-Who is a candidate for deep brain stimulation surgery
+Who is a candidate for Deep Brain Stimulation (DBS) Surgery ?

-• Before being considered a candidate for deep brain stimulation (DBS), patients must undergo an extensive evaluation process.
-Ideally, a multidisciplinary team of specialists including a neurologist, neurosurgeon, neuropsychologist and psychiatrist will assess the patient.
-Candidates for DBS are generally patients who meet these criteria :
+Before being considered a candidate for Deep Brain Stimulation (DBS), patients must undergo an extensive evaluation process.
+Ideally, this involves assessment by a multidisciplinary team of specialists, including a Neurologist, Neurosurgeon, Neuropsychologist, and Psychiatrist.

-• Symptoms are not well controlled despite receiving the appropriate dose of medications.
+• Their symptoms are not well-controlled despite receiving the appropriate doses of medications.

-• Symptoms are significantly reducing a patient's quality of life.
+• Their symptoms significantly reduce their quality of life.

-• Unlike some other surgical options, DBS does not cause permanent damage in any part of the brain.
+• Unlike some other surgical options, DBS does not cause permanent damage to any part of the brain.

-• The electrical stimulation is adjustable and reversible as the person's disease changes or his or her response to medications change.
+• The electrical stimulation is adjustable and reversible.
+This adaptability accommodates changes in the patient’s disease progression or response to medications.

-• The stimulator can also be turned off at any time if DBS is causing excessive side effects without any long-term consequences.
+• The stimulator can be turned off at any time.
+If DBS causes excessive side effects, this can be done without any long-term consequences.

 • Your stitches or staples will be removed 10 to 14 days after surgery.

-• Each of the 4 pin sites should be kept covered with band aids until they are dry.
-These should be changed every day as necessary.
+• Keep each of the four pin sites covered with band-aids until they are dry.
+Change these band-aids daily as necessary.

-• You will be able to wash your head with a damp cloth, avoiding the surgical area.
+• You can wash your head with a damp cloth while avoiding the surgical area.

-• You may only shampoo your hair the day after your stitches or staples are removed, but only very gently.
+• You may shampoo your hair very gently the day after your stitches or staples are removed.

-• You should not scratch or irritate the wound areas.
+• You should avoid scratching or irritating the wound areas.

 Call your doctor immediately if you experience any of the following symptoms: